 Do OptiBac supplements require refrigeration?

 Our products are produced in a very specific way to enable what we call 'fridge-free technology'.
-Firstly, we select only the most robust strains within a species (find out more about our strains here.)
-After the strains are extracted from the culture, they are put through a process called lyophilisation; a safe, sophisticated stabilisation technique also known as freeze drying.
+Firstly, we select only the most robust strains within a species (find out more about our strains).
+Once the strains have been extracted from the culture, they are put through a process called lyophilisation - a safe, sophisticated stabilisation technique also known as freeze drying.
 The strains are then tested to ensure that they survive at room temperature, and to ensure that the billions count stated on the packaging is correct.
 The stated number of good bacteria in each supplement is valid right up until the expiry date.

 The entire OptiBac range is 'shelf-stable' (ie. can be kept on a shelf, and not in the fridge) for your convenience.
 So you can keep us in your handbag, on your desk at work, or on your bedside table - wherever you won't forget to take it!
 It is recommended to store our supplements in a cool and dry place and away from direct sunlight.